 4. Zinnias

 It’s no secret–I’m in love with zinnias.
-There’s so many colours and sizes that growing one variety simply isn’t enough for me.
+There are so many colours and sizes that growing one variety simply isn’t enough for me.
 Grow them for late-summer/early fall bouquets, or use them in the vegetable garden as a companion flower.

 Want to save more money gardening?
-Here’s 5 simple things you can do this Fall to save money next Spring.
+Here are five simple things you can do this fall to save money next spring!

 5. Calendula